rreece/covariance_calculators/README.md

 Estimators included:

--   `OnlineCovariance` --- Welford's one-pass algorithm for incremental mean and covariance estimation, with support for merging independent estimators.
+-   `OnlineCovariance` - Welford's one-pass algorithm for incremental mean and covariance estimation, with support for merging independent estimators
--   `EMACovariance` --- Exponential moving average covariance, parameterized by alpha, halflife, or span.
+-   `EMACovariance` - Exponential moving average covariance, parameterized by alpha, halflife, or span
--   `SMACovariance` --- Simple moving average covariance over a fixed rolling window.
+-   `SMACovariance` - Simple moving average covariance over a fixed rolling window

 All estimators support a `geometric=True` mode that applies a log transform to observations, suitable for multiplicative processes like financial returns,